Privacy-Preserving Nonlinear Cloud-based Model Predictive Control via Affine Masking: Simulation Results

-We first evaluate the unsecure (i.e., conventional) and secure (i.e., privacy-preserved) MPC schemes with state feedback.
+The state and input signals of quadrotor are privacy-sensitive, since the eavesdropper can use them to infer the quadrotor's position and velocity information and then track or attack the quadrotor.
+We evaluate the conventional and privacy-preserving MPC schemes with state feedback.
 The simulation results are presented in Figs.~\ref{fig_x} and \ref{fig_u}.
-It can be found from Figs. \ref{fig_x_MPC} and \ref{fig_u_MPC} that the state and input trajectories obtained from the secure MPC is identical to the ones obtained by the unsecure MPC, and thus further demonstrates that the affine transformation mechanism can retain the control performance as the conventional unsecure MPC.
-Meanwhile as shown in Figs. \ref{fig_bar_x_MPC} and \ref{fig_bar_u_MPC}, under the secure MPC, the state and input information collected by the cloud is quite different from the actual one, which makes the cloud unable to infer $x(k)$ and $u(k)$.
+Fig.~\ref{fig_x} (\ref{fig_u}) illustrates the state (input) trajectory under conventional MPC and the real and transformed state (input) trajectories under privacy-preserving MPC.
+It is clear that the state and input trajectories obtained from the privacy-preserving MPC are identical to the ones obtained by the conventional MPC.
+This aligns with the theoretical findings concluded in Lemma~\ref{Lemma:affine}, affirming that the affine transformation mechanism maintains control performance equivalent to conventional MPC.
+Meanwhile, as shown in Figs. \ref{fig_x} and \ref{fig_u}, under the privacy-preserving MPC, the state and input information collected by the cloud diverges significantly from the actual one.
+This observation underscores the efficacy of our proposed method in privacy preservation.
+According to Definition~\ref{def_privacy} and Theorem~\ref{theorem_privacy}, the proposed method ensures the existence of infinitely many sets of states/inputs capable of generating the same accessible information (i.e., $\bar{x}(k)$ and $\bar{u}(k)$) for the adversary.
+The difference among these sets could be arbitrarily large, which makes the adversary unable to infer $x(k)$ and $u(k)$.

-Furthermore, the cloud-based MPC schemes with output feedback are also applied to control the inverted pendulum system, where we use $z$ and $\theta$ as the measurements (i.e., $C= $).
-The simulation results are shown in Figs.~\ref{fig_x_output} and \ref{fig_u_output}, from which it can be concluded that under the output-feedback case, the secure MPC scheme still can achieve the same control performance as the conventional method, while protecting the private state and input signals from being inferred by the cloud.